 - Chocolate: Either bittersweet or semi-sweet works for this recipe.

-- Butter: I typically use unsalted butter when I bake.
+- Butter: I typically use unsalted butter when I bake as most baked goods have salt added in the recipe.

 - Large egg